Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Theory of composite structure for Quark GPDs of a scalar target

 Enforcing momentum conservation explicitly with the aid of the delta functions in (\ref{e:matrix-decomp-conn-spec}) and (\ref{eq:spectator-s-matrix}) allows us to decompose the quark matrix element as

 where we have defined the inclusive wave functions

 by integrating out the spectators.
 The constants have been chosen for later convenience.

 In general Eq.~\eqref{eq:matrix-decomp-mfa} contains a sum over all numbers of active (connected) constituents.
 The sum is an expansion in the number of correlated constituents within the composite hadron, with the simplest term being the case of one connected constituent.
-This case corresponds to a \textit{mean field approximation} (MFA) in which each constituent is treated as moving independently in an average background of the other constituents.
-In principle, the MFA is just the first term of an infinite series expansion in the correlated constituents, which we may formally write as
+Keeping only the one-particle term constitutes a mean field approximation which is referred to as the impulse approximation (IA) \cite{Guzey:2003,Scopetta:2004,Scopetta:2009,Fucini:2020,Cosyn:2018,Liuti:2005}.
+In principle, the mean-field IA is just the first term of an infinite series expansion in the correlated constituents, which we may formally write as

 Here $s, s'$ denote the spin quantum numbers of the constituents.
-In the mean-field approximation, momentum conservation between the active constituents and spectators results in a direct kinematic constraint on the active constituent:
+In the IA, a momentum conservation constraint immediately follows directly from this single-constituent approximation:

 A mean field approximation can be a good description of a variety of systems, such as heavy nuclei and perturbative QCD in the large-$N_c$ limit \cite{HOOFT1974461}.
 Depending on the system and the observable, multiparticle correlations may be more or less important.